How to Install Apache Httpd Web Server on Linux

 Now that your system is up to date, install the Apache HTTP Server package:

-See also How to Install Cockpit on Linux CentOS?
+See also How to Install SWAT to Configure Samba from Web browser on CentOS 6.2

 For RHEL-based systems (RHEL, CentOS):